s

 CPV is closely related to feline panleukopenia virus (FPV), mink enteritis virus (MEV) and raccoon parvovirus (RPV), raccoon dog parvovirus (RDPV), and blue fox parvovirus (BFPV) hinting that all CPVs derived from a common ancestor (Allison et al. 2012, Allison et al. 2013).
 CPV and FPV are 98 % identical, but vary in host specificity, antigenic determinants, and hemagglutination (HA) characteristics which are controlled by the capsid protein gene (Shackelton 2005).
 However, a few amino acid changes among isolates mean that:

 This makes CPV an interesting virus to study from an evolutionary and receptor specificity angle.
-Bio-Rad, the leading supplier of veterinary research antibodies, supplies reagents reactive to canine parvovirus.
-Two of them, clones 7351 and 7341, are Mouse Anti-Canine Parvovirus Antibodies suitable for ELISA.
-The third, clone PV1-2A1, will detect canine parvovirus and feline panleucopenia virus in ELISA and immunohistology on paraffin imbedded tissue samples.
+Bio-Rad supplies Mouse Anti-Canine/Feline Parvovirus, clone PV1-2A1 which will detect canine parvovirus and feline panleucopenia virus in ELISA and in immunohistology on paraffin imbedded tissue samples.

 Discover an industry leading portfolio of species-specific antibodies for immune response research in our online veterinary product catalog.